keycloak/keycloak/services/src/main/resources/DockerComposeYamlReadme.md

 *NOTE:* This installation method is intended for development use only.
 Please don't ever let this anywhere near prod!

 ## Keycloak Realm Assumptions:
- - Client configuration has not changed since the installtion files were generated.
-If you change your client configuration, be sure to grab a re-generated installtion .zip from the 'Installation' tab.
+ - Client configuration has not changed since the installation files were generated.
+If you change your client configuration, be sure to grab a re-generated installation .zip from the 'Installation' tab.
  - Keycloak server is started with the 'docker' feature enabled.
 I.E. -Dkeycloak.profile.feature.docker=enabled

 ## Running the Installation: